fabric8io/fabric8-installer/ReadMe.md

 ### Installing individual micro services

-The above supports the main _app groups_ of fabric8 byt there are a [number of individual microservices]() you can install individually.
+The above supports the [main apps](http://fabric8.io/guide/fabric8Apps.html) in fabric8 but there are a [number of individual microservices](https://github.com/fabric8io/quickstarts/tree/master/apps) you can install individually.

 For those use the `app` folder and specify the `artifactId` property: